oconnor663/applied_crypto_2021_fall/sha256/readme.md

 **Output:** a list of SHA-256 padding bytestrings, each hex-encoded

-This padding function was the last big moving part.
-All we have to do now is put the padding function and the compression function together.
+This padding function was our last big moving part.
+All we have to do now is put the padding function and compression function together.

 ## The Hash Function

 ### Problem 13: the hash function

 Now we're ready to assemble the complete hash function.
 The genuine article.
-Once you finish this problem, you can test your own code against Python's `hashlib`, or any other SHA-256 implementation in the world, and your output will be exactly the same.
+Once you finish this problem, you can test your code against Python's `hashlib` or against any other SHA-256 implementation in the world, and your output will be exactly the same.
 Knock on wood.

 The hash function takes a bytestring of any length as input, which we often call the "message".
 (This is why the thing we built in Problem&nbsp;5 is called